Harnessing the power of biology to scale new sustainability and climate solutions across industries

 Projected sustainable food jobs in NYC by 2040

-Materials: The development of new, more advanced, and sustainable materials for industries ranging from fashion to construction to healthcare and life sciences
+Materials: The development of new, more advanced, and sustainable materials for industries ranging from textiles for fashion to building materials for construction

-Food: The use of bio-based alternatives to traditional food manufacturing processes, such as alternative proteins, and reuse of food waste to build new recycled products
+Food: The use of nature-inspired alternatives to traditional food manufacturing processes, such as alternative proteins, and reuse of food waste to build new recycled products

-Agriculture: The application of biobased solutions to improve agricultural production while repurposing waste from crops
+Agriculture: The application of biobased solutions to improve agricultural production from farming to distribution while repurposing waste from crops as inputs for new climate solutions

-Home and Personal Care: The creation of inputs for beauty, cleaning, and other personal products that replace ingredients with more sustainable bio-alternatives
+Home, Medical, and Personal Care: The creation of inputs for beauty, cleaning, and other personal products that replace ingredients with more sustainable bio alternatives

-Environment: The synthesis of naturally occurring bio-systems and processes to help heal and protect the natural world in NYC and beyond
+Environment: The synthesis of new products that use or are derived from naturally occurring biosystems and processes to help heal and protect the natural world in NYC and beyond

 This initiative expands on NYCEDC’s efforts to build the green economy through initiatives like the Green Economy Action Plan and the life and health sciences industry through the $1.1 billion LifeSci NYC investment and will bring together the two industries to build a more innovative and resilient economy of the future.

-Gotham Foundry: A New Hub for Materials Science
+Gotham Foundry: A New Hub for Regenerative Materials Innovation

 Additional Projects